BILGI-IE-423/ie423-2024-termproject-ai-world/README.md

 ## *Resarch Questions*
 - How accurately can we predict the director of a movie based on features such as cast, duration, genre, Bechdel score, IMDb score?
-- What are the most significant factors influencing the choice of director for a movie, as identified by the predictive model?
+- What are the most significant factors influencing the choice of director for a movie?
 - How does the performance of different machine learning algorithms compare in predicting movie directors based on film characteristics?